While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 These words become the cornerstones of your brand.
 Once you have them, you have officially uncovered your Brand DNA.

-Step 2: Determine Marketing Budget and Allocation
+Step 2: Determine Strategic Marketing Planning Budget and Allocation

 Now that you completed the foundation for your brand, it is time to dig into the execution details.
 The budget and allocation step of the marketing planning process is a big one.

-Your marketing budget covers the costs for:
+Your market mix budget covers the costs for:

 - public relations

-- and digital efforts.
+- and digital efforts including social media.

-Even if you have no “real” budget, the time you spend utilizing free marketing avenues still costs something.
+Even if you have no “real” marketing budget, the time you spend utilizing free marketing avenues still costs something.
 It is time you are taking away from enhancing your products or providing your services.

 The fact is, getting your message out there takes a budget.
 The saying, “You have to spend money to make money” is popular for a reason!

-The general rule of thumb is this: your marketing budget should equal at least 5% of your revenue.
+The general rule of thumb is this: your strategic marketing budget should equal at least 5% of your revenue.

-If that number feels high, consider this survey on marketing spending from McKinsey, the American Marketing Association and Duke University that says the industry average is 8.3%.
+If that number feels high, consider this survey on strategic marketing spending from McKinsey, the American Marketing Association and Duke University that says the industry average is 8.3%.

 Once you have a budget on paper, the fun begins.
 There are seemingly endless ways to spend your time and money: